 The ICLDI contiunes to conduct an outreach effort to identify and locate line dancers in the R&B/soul and progressive line dance industry.
-After being founded in 2010, six years later there are many instructors and choreographers who are not interested in attending the accelerated instructor certification program, (AICP).
+After being founded in 2010, 10 years later there are many instructors and choreographers who are not interested in participating in the accelerated instructor certification program, (AICP).
 The AICP is a basic entry level program that aims to teach fundatmental concepts and theory on music and dance.
 In support of these two critical topics, the AICP also includes presentations on physical fitness, legal aspects of instruction, teaching techniques and business development.

 These components comprise what is considered some important and necessary learning to improve the proficiency of line dance instruction.
 Review and observation of the many line dance videos on YouTube shows that much of the line dance industry doesn't understand most of the core elements of instruction and dance presentation.
 The most obvious indication and proof of this issue is the need for more training.
 Such an effort would be focused on the continued lack of ability for dancers to effectively demonstrate steps and associated counts of the steps to the beat of the music.